CommandShiftHQ/styling-react/README.md

 - Import styled components into your Navigation.js file: `import styled from 'styled-components';`
 - In the navigation component [use styled components](https://styled-components.com/docs/basics#getting-started) to
   - Style the container (i.e. `<ul>` element)
-  - Style each link in your nav differently (how you can [extend styles](https://styled-components.com/docs/basics#extending-styles) may prove useful here)
+  - Style each link in your nav differently (how you can go about [extending styles](https://styled-components.com/docs/basics#extending-styles) may prove useful here)

 <br />

 ## CSS Modules

-Remember to use the lecture slides for reference

 - Create an about css module in the About folder
 - Create some style declarations for the About component